 The main muscles used during the deadlift are:

-- The hamstrings (back of the thighs)
+- The hamstring muscles (back of the thighs)

 - The gluteal muscles